AnojanCherry/I3DRobotics_gui/ReadMe.md

 ## Running the software
 ### Starting
-  Run the "RunMe.py" to start the program.
-To search for a connected device press refresh. and to establish a connection and start streaming, presh connect.
+  1. Run the "RunMe.py" to start the program.
+  2. Mount the Phobos/Titania and then press refresh.
+  3. Select the device from the drop down and then press connect.
 Press again to disconnect.

-  Ensure that right and left yaml file are in the pysupport folder.
+  4. Ensure that the right.yaml and left.yaml file are in the pysupport folder.
 Press rectify to rectify (needs yaml files). stereo and point cloud can then be navigated from there.

-  Exposure, downsample and sample factor can be adjusted through out the connection.
+  Exposure can be adjusted through out the connection.

-  ### Output
+  ### Record/Capture
-  data can be recorded/captured throught the session, these data are then saved in pysupport/misc.
+  Data can be recorded/captured throught the session, these data are then saved in pysupport/misc/*.
 Time elapsed stamp are printed in the file name.

+  Catpure - Single shot.<br/>
+  Record - Save all data in a continous stream.